Litee/aws-constants/README.md

 # aws-constants

 A collection of AWS constants - names of regions, CloudWatch namespaces and so on.
+TypeScript definitions included.

 ## How to install?